xiaogdgenuine/Blog/hexo/source/_posts/en/bosswift-the-programer-command-launcher.md

 npm run...
 ```

-This can happen multiple times in a day, not just to address a production issue, sometimes you also need to check different branch's runtime behavior, so you need to switch > build and run > switch > build and run, over and over.
+This can happen multiple times in a day, not just to address a production issue, sometimes you also need to check different branch's runtime behavior, so you need to **switch > build and run > switch > build and run...** over and over.

 This doesn't sound productive, what can we do about it?